canonical/netbox/docs/configuration/miscellaneous.md

 !!! tip "Dynamic Configuration Parameter"

-Default: False
+Default: True

-By default, NetBox will permit users to create duplicate prefixes and IP addresses in the global table (that is, those which are not assigned to any VRF).
-This behavior can be disabled by setting `ENFORCE_GLOBAL_UNIQUE` to True.
+By default, NetBox will prevent the creation of duplicate prefixes and IP addresses in the global table (that is, those which are not assigned to any VRF).
+This validation can be disabled by setting `ENFORCE_GLOBAL_UNIQUE` to False.

+!!! info "Changed in v3.7"
+    The default value for this parameter was changed from False to True in NetBox v3.7.

 ---